tardate/LittleArduinoProjects/README.md

-# 253 Little Electronics and Arduino Projects
+# 254 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [ATtinyProgrammingShield](./playground/ATtinyProgrammingShield) - a custom ATtiny programming shield for Arduino ISP.
+> Latest addition:sparkles: [AvrHardwarePWM](./playground/AvrHardwarePWM) - all about hardware PWM and demonstrating the modes with the Arduino UNO/ATmega328.

+All about hardware PWM with the Arduino UNO/ATmega328

 Two-LED flasher with a 555 and minimal components